-All surveys for 2021-22 were co-developed with PNA working group members of both Hartlepool and Stockton-on-Tees based on previous PNA surveys.
-The Hartlepool council in-house electronic survey tool.
-Blank examples of the paper versions, or printouts of the electronic view of each survey are included at Appendix 3.
+All surveys for 2021-22 were co-developed with PNA working group members of both Hartlepool and Stockton-on-Tees, based on previous PNA surveys.
+The Hartlepool council in-house electronic survey tool was used; blank examples of the paper versions, or printouts of the electronic view of each survey are included at Appendix 3.